GEORGE FORBES DAVIE (1902-1964) was born on 21 May 1902 at 24 Huntly Street, Aberdeen.

 Family life was far from idyllic, and it is said that when George had been drinking, he tended to take out his frustrations on his sons.

 Around 1937, George moved to Luton.
+Winnie and the two children went with him.
+At the time of National Registration in September 1939, he and the family were at 28 Alton Road.
+George described himself as an Experimental Test Motor Engineer.
 It is said (by Enid Dodsworth) that just before the war he was working for Vauxhall Motors on the design of a new car.

-Winnie and the two children went with him, but with the outbreak of war, the family moved back to Aberdeen, and remained there for the duration of hostilities.
+With the outbreak of war, the family moved back to Aberdeen, and remained there for the duration of hostilities.
 They had a house at 168 Crown Street.

 On 29 December 1939, George was recruited into the Royal Armoured Service Corps, and reported for duty on 3 January 1940.
 He was posted to 901 Company on 30 January, and then to the 1st Armoured Division Troops Company as a driver, serving with the British Expeditionary Force in France from 16 May to 23 June.
 He held the rank of corporal.
 It is not clear whether his failure to undertake officer training was due to idleness or to cynicism of the elitism of the officer class.